PietroVN/search/README.md

 # Search
-A "library" for searching videos and animes(I plan adding support), I made it in library format because I plan implementing on my other scripts
+A "library" for searching videos and animes, I made it in library format because I plan implementing on my other scripts

 Features: minimal, minimal dependencies, easy to implement site support